Accounting for Natural Disasters: Impairment, Insurance, and More

 Aside from those four main items, other obligations may arise that aren’t necessarily contractual, including legal proceedings and any resulting settlements.
 Also, when assessing for obligations, remember that it’s not exclusively focused on what’s due or even known at the assessment date.

-Therefore, management must include obligations that will arise over the next 12 months that might not be reflected on the current balance sheet.
+Therefore, management must include obligations that will arise over the next 12 months, even when they might not be reflected on the current balance sheet.

 3. Funds Necessary to Maintain Operations

-As another best practice, management should remember that a forecast for going concern should also reconcile with forecast assumptions used in other areas of the company, including asset impairments and income taxes.
+As another best practice, management must understand that a forecast for going concern should also reconcile with forecast assumptions used in other areas of the company, including asset impairments and income taxes.

 4. Other Conditions and Events